samzshi0529/HanziNLP/README.md

     Parameters:
     text (str): The input Chinese text.
     mode (str): Tokenization mode ('all', 'precise', or 'search_engine').
 Default is 'precise'. stopwords (set): A set of stopwords.
-    text_only (Boolean): Only tokenize English and Chinese texts if True.
+Enter the stopwords file name here. text_only (Boolean): Only tokenize English and Chinese texts if True.
 Default is False. include_numbers (Boolean): Whether to include numbers in the tokenized output.
 Default is True. custom_stopwords (list, optional): A list of custom stopwords to remove.
 Default is None.